carbon-language/carbon-lang/clang/docs/Modules.rst

     use B
   }

-When compiling a source file that implements a module, use the option ``-fmodule-name=``module-id to indicate that the source file is logically part of that module.
+When compiling a source file that implements a module, use the option ``-fmodule-name=module-id`` to indicate that the source file is logically part of that module.

 The compiler at present only applies restrictions to the module directly being built.